JonThomas/Azure-AZ-500-Study-Guide/1-Manage identity and access/16-Configure authentication methods including password hash and Pass Through Authentication (PTA), OAuth, and passwordless.md

 * Used to delegate authentication to on-site AD
    * On site password policies and sign-in hours are enforced using this authentication method
 * Supports Account Disabling, Account lockout, Account expiration, Password expiration and Logon hours
-* Requires more hardware than Password hash synchronization
+* Requires more hardware than Password hash synchronization, and uses a software agent on one or more on-premises servers.

 ### Password hash synchronization (PHS)
 [Password hash synchronization](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/whatis-phs)